github/codeql/ql/src/Security/CWE-077/EnvPathInjectionCritical.md

 ## Description

-GitHub Actions allows to define the system PATH variable by writing to a file pointed to by the `GITHUB_PATH` environment variable.
+GitHub Actions allow to define the system PATH variable by writing to a file pointed to by the `GITHUB_PATH` environment variable.
 Writing to this file will prepend a directory to the system PATH variable and automatically makes it available to all subsequent actions in the current job.
 E.g.

 ```bash
 echo "$HOME/.local/bin" >> $GITHUB_PATH